stvsmth/sieve/README.md

 A tool for filtering lines from gzipped files based on patterns.

+The motivating use case is removing some known unhelpful lines from large access logs downloaded from CloudWatch.
+But it could be useful elsewhere.

 ## Features

-- Process multiple gzipped files in parallel
+- Process multiple log files in parallel
+- Works with gzipped files (resulting files remain gzipped)
 - Filter out lines containing specified patterns
 - Progress bar with ETA
 - Configurable thread count